calculon102/dwm/README.md

 * Added keybindings to favorite applications, lock-screen and shutdown
 * Altered color-scheme to palette <https://colorhunt.co/palette/177052> - without pink
 * Set border width to 3px
+* Added xsessions-file, for offering dwm as option at login in display-managers

 ## Further ideas